What Is Bujinkan Budo Taijutsu?

 Darius has been teaching Budo Taijutsu since 2003, and he's served as a firefighter in Indianapolis with Pike Township since 2005.

-Bill began training in Budo Taijutsu in 1991, with Robert Johnson.
+Bill began training in Budo Taijutsu in 1991 with Robert Johnson.
 He started teaching in 2005 after earning his Shodan (1st degree black belt).
 Bill earned his Yondan (4th degree black belt) in December of 2010, and Godan (5th degree black belt) as of August 2017.
 He trains & teaches regularly.

-Bill has worked in the printing industry for over 21 years at SPG Graphics.
+Bill has worked in the printing industry for over 23 years.

 Associate Instructor, Shidoshi Derrell Palmer, Hachidan

-Shidoshi Derrell Palmer began training in July of 1991, under the direction of Shihan Robert Johnson.
+Shidoshi Derrell Palmer began training in July of 1991, under the direction of Dai-Shihan Robert F. Johnson.
 Derrell has actively taught Budo Taijutsu for the past 18 years, and he's also trained under military, law enforcement, and various private agencies.